The New Playbook for Hiring Construction Estimators in a Candidate-Short Market

 Hybrid Work Models for Estimators

-Hybrid schedules—three days in the office, two remote—have become standard for many estimating teams.
-This model supports deep-focus work on takeoffs while preserving collaboration for bid strategy sessions and client presentations.
-Cloud-based estimating platforms with version control, chat integration, and data security protocols form the backbone of this system, allowing seamless teamwork across locations.
+Hybrid schedules have become common for many estimating teams.
+This model supports focused takeoff work while preserving in-person collaboration for bid strategy sessions and client-facing meetings.
+Cloud-based estimating tools with strong version control and clear communication protocols make this much easier to manage.

 Talent Pipeline Development and Partnerships